Trump backs Jeff Landry in Louisiana governor’s race

 “I am endorsing your Attorney General Jeff Landry for governor.
 He’s been a fantastic attorney general.
 He wants to stop crime.
 He loves the people of Louisiana just like I do,” Trump said in a 15-second ad rolled out by Landry’s campaign on Monday.

-The development comes as Landry is running against several other Republicans, including state Treasurer John Schroder, state Sen. Sharon Hewitt, state Rep. Richard Nelson and former President of the Louisiana Association of Business and Industry Stephen Waguespack.
+Landry is running against several other Republicans, including state Treasurer John Schroder, state Sen. Sharon Hewitt, state Rep. Richard Nelson and former president of the Louisiana Association of Business and Industry Stephen Waguespack.

-In Louisiana, all candidates are listed under the same ballot and if no candidate outright wins at least 50 percent of the vote during the primary, the two top vote-getters advance to the election.
-The primary will be held on Oct.
-14 and the election is Nov.
+In Louisiana, all candidates are listed under the same ballot, and if no candidate wins at least 50 percent of the vote during the primary, the two top vote-getters advance to the election.
+The primary will be Oct.
+14, and the election is Nov.
 18.

 Polling released last month by WPA Intelligence and funded by the campaign of Lt.
-Gov. Billy Nungesser (R), who is running for reelection, showed Landry receiving support by 35 percent of respondents, followed by 25 percent backing Wilson, according to the Monroe News-Star.
+Gov. Billy Nungesser (R), who is running for reelection, showed Landry receiving the support of 35 percent of respondents, followed by 25 percent backing Wilson, according to the Monroe News-Star.

-But that poll also found 23 percent of respondents undecided, with another 17 percent choosing “others.”
+That poll also found 23 percent of respondents were undecided, with another 17 percent choosing “others.”

 The nonpartisan election handicapper rates the Louisiana gubernatorial race as “lean Republican.”